matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ones.

-`m.room.member` events should also be created for users who are banned from the old room, banning them from the new room for with the same information, except if the ban event is marked as `obsolete` using sub-proposal 1 of this proposal.
+`m.room.member` events should also be created for users who are banned from the old room, banning them from the new room with the same information.
 ```

+(Note: if the admin wishes to forget this ban state, they may unban the users in
+the usual way - setting their `membership` to `leave`, which will make the
+member state event obsolete, meaning it will be forgotten in any upgrade they
+perform later.)

 In [m.room.member](https://spec.matrix.org/latest/client-server-api/#mroommember),
 under "Content", add a property: